google/realtime-help/README.rst

       section.
 Make a note of its location in the file system; you will need this later.

-      Note: If you are working in development mode, you can generate a self-signed .PEM certificate file by following the instructions here_:
+      Note: If you are working in development mode, these instructions_ explain how to generate a self-signed .PEM certificate file:

       ::